ivansiacho/auth-user-server/README.md

 Simple Auth server, for signup and singin purposes

-Clone this repository and then `npm install` if you have already installed mongodb just run `mongodb` into you db folder
+Clone this repository and then `npm install` if you have already installed mongodb just run `mongod` into you db folder

 Once it has already, run `node index` for start the node server if you need to make many changes just run `node run dev` for start this server with a watch listener.